rustbridge/rusty-snake-book/src/6-debugging.md

 ## Iterators

-One of Rusts features are the ErrorMessages that actually help.
+One of Rusts features are the error messages that actually help.
 From the error message we learn, that the type of `events` is called `EventPump`, and where in `sdl2` it is defined.
-On order to be able to iterate over a type, it has to implement the `Iterator` trait, and apparently, `EventPump` does not.
+In order to be able to iterate over a type, it has to implement the `Iterator` trait, and apparently, `EventPump` does not.
 To fix this, we consult the documentation.
 Besides looking it up on the internet, using the command `cargo doc --open` is an elegant way of getting the documentation for all the crates in your project locally and open in a browser window.

 In the `sdl2` crate, go to EventPump.
 Look at the Implementation sections for this type.
 Can you find the `Iterator` trait?
 On the same page, look for a function, that returns an Iterator.
 On the page of the return type, check, if the `Iterator` trait is implemented.